COMPASS: Confined-space Manipulation Planning with Active Sensing Strategy: Related Works

 \subsection{Space Exploration}

 Exploration has been extensively studied in the robotics community.
 A body of research has focused on Unmanned Aerial Vehicles (UAVs) and ground vehicles \cite{dharmadhikari2020motion, shah2021rapid}.
 In these studies, the methods often follow a Next-Best-View (NBV) paradigm, aiming to reduce environmental uncertainty by maximizing information gain \cite{zhu2021dsvp, cao2021tare}.
 Typically, autonomous exploration involves three key stages: generation of candidates viewpoints/trajectories, utility evaluation, motion planning and execution\cite{placed2023survey}.
-Directly applying these methods to manipulator-based, grasp-oriented exploration is challenging for two key reasons.
-First, it is unsafe for a manipulator to perform large-scale exploration before it has gained enough understanding of its surrounding environment.
-Second, current exploration strategies did not serve manipulation task.
-Existing works for manipulator exploration\cite{naazare2022online}\cite{wang2019autonomous}\cite{ren2023robot} often focus on geometric coverage or 3D reconstruction but overlook the necessity of finding viewpoints that are conducive to subsequent grasp execution.
+Directly applying these methods to manipulator-based exploration is challenging, as it is unsafe for a manipulator to perform large-scale movements without sufficient prior understanding of its surrounding environment.
+Existing works for manipulator exploration\cite{naazare2022online}\cite{ren2023robot} often focus on geometric coverage or 3D reconstruction but overlook the necessity of finding viewpoints that are conducive to subsequent grasp execution.